-The City of Twin Falls has eight snowplows and sanders, as well as snow blowers and other equipment.
-When our Streets Department receives a call from citizens or our police officers regarding hazardous road conditions, it dispatches snowplows and sanders - no matter what the day or time.
+The City of Twin Falls has eight snowplows and sanders, as well as blowers and other snow removal equipment.
+When your City Street Department is contacted by citizens, first responders, and city staff regarding hazardous road conditions, it dispatches all necessary resources - no matter the time or day.

-Under heavy snowfall, our street workers will rotate in shifts to work around the clock to clear streets and lay sand.
-Often times, the workers will have to re-plow primary roadways when snow continues to fall for long periods of time.
+Under heavy snowfall, street workers rotate shifts to work around the clock to clear streets and lay sand.
+Workers must continually re-plow primary roadways when snow falls to ensure that they remain clear.

 Tips For Staying Safe During Winter Driving